Skylark-b/FMD-skill/README.md

 ## Model Registry & Interactive Selection

-The skill ships with a curated registry of 260+ frontier models across 30+ families (`references/models.jsonl`).
+The skill ships with a curated registry of 260+ forward models across 30+ families (`references/models.jsonl`).
 When the user provides a URL, the registry is bypassed.
 Otherwise:

 ### Input → resolution path